levalleux-ludo/toptal-test/README.md

 A few tests to check the standard ERC20 features: get balances, transfers, allowances

-### Ownership
+### Ownership (both Token and Market contract)

+- Initial owner is the deployer account

-- The owner can transfer the contract ownership to another account
+- The contract's owner can transfer the ownership to another account

 - Another user cannot transfer the contract ownership to another account

-### Total supply / mint / burn
+### Total supply / mint / burn (Token contract)

 - The initial total supply is 10000000

-- The owner can burn all tokens
+- The token contract owner can burn all tokens

 - Another user can not burn all tokens

-- The owner can mint N tokens, hence increasing the total supply
+- The token contract owner can mint N tokens, hence increasing the total supply

 - Another user cannot mint tokens